 C. A license may not be reactivated until the Board has:

 (1) Received and reviewed the criminal history records information; and

 (2) Approved the application.

-D. If a license has been inactive for 5 years or more, the individual shall successfully take the entire Board-approved electrology examination.
+D. If a license has been inactive for 5 years or more, the individual shall successfully take the Board-approved theory and clinical electrology examinations.

-E. While on inactive status, although not authorized to practice as an electrologist or electrology instructor, an electrologist or electrology instructor may use the designation "Electrologist", "Licensed Electrologist", "Electrology Instructor", "Licensed Electrology Instructor", "L.E.", or "L.E.I.".
+E. While on inactive status an electrologist or electrology instructor is not authorized to practice or instruct and may not use the designation “Electrologist”, “Licensed Electrologist”, “Electrology Instructor”, “Licensed Electrology Instructor”, “L.E.”, or “L.E.I.”.